Alcohol and shame – by psychologist Deborah

 Deborah Cole is a licensed psychologist and has been a member of Club Soda for over two years.
-We asked her to write about what is a common theme among our members, especially those trying to give up alcohol completely: Shame.
+We asked her to write about what is a common theme among our members, especially those trying to give up alcohol completely: alcohol and shame.

 Hello!
 For those of you who don’t know me, my name is Deborah.
 I live near Boston, MA, but I was probably British in a former life.
 I have been blessed to spend much time in the UK throughout my life.
 I am also happy to see so many nationalities represented in Club Soda!
 I am a licensed psychologist and have had a private practice for 40 years.
 Yeah, I am old!
 I live an alcohol-free life, after misusing alcohol for many years, decades, in fact.
 I am going to be writing about the FF & SS of

 over-drinking.
 You will see in a moment what I mean…